Breast Cancer in Young Women

 Frequently Asked Questions about breast cancer in young women

-A: Although it is extremely rare, four women under the age of 20 were diagnosed with breast cancer in Australia in 2020. (making up 0.02% or less than 1% of all new cases diagnosed in women).
+A: Although it is extremely rare, one woman under the age of 20 was diagnosed with breast cancer in Australia in 2020.
+In 2024 the estimated number of women under the age of 20 that will be diagnosed with breast cancer is 3.
 Breast cancer is more common in women over 50.

-A: Breast cancer in teenagers (0-19 years) is extremely rare with only four cases reported in Australia in 2020.
-In 2020 in Australia 19,807 women were diagnosed with breast cancer, 99 were in their 20s and 889 were in their 30s.
+A: Breast cancer in teenagers (0-19 years) is extremely rare with only one case reported in Australia in 2020.
+In 2020 in Australia 17,984 women were diagnosed with breast cancer, 85 were in their 20s and 841 were in their 30s.
 Although teenagers may experience lumps when their breasts develop, these are more than likely to be ‘benign’, meaning they’re harmless.
 If you are concerned, talk to your GP or local family cancer clinic.

 A: Yes.
 Although it is uncommon, it is possible for women in their 20s to get breast cancer.
-In 2020, 99 women aged between 20-29 were diagnosed with the disease in Australia, making up less than 1% of all women diagnosed.
+In 2020, 85 women aged between 20-29 were diagnosed with the disease in Australia, making up less than 0.5% of all women diagnosed that year.

 A: It is important that young women know the changes in their breasts that could indicate the presence of breast cancer.
 One of the most effective methods of early detection of breast cancer for young women is being breast aware, knowing the feel and look of their breast so any new or unusual change can be detected.
 Common changes that could be due to breast cancer include: